Choosing to cheat won't make you happy when it's all said and done.

-Intrigued, I headed over to see what this money-making cheaters site is all about.
-It appears women sign up for free, as a lure for guys, and you don't have to be married to be a member.
+Intrigued, I headed over to Ashley Madison to see what this money-making cheaters site is all about.
+It appears women sign up for free, as a lure for guys, and being married isn't a requirement to sign up for a membership.
 They also apparently give you your money back if you have no luck within six months.
 (Not sure how they can prove that one).
-Don't hurry over, though: I was spammed with email, even without signing up.
+Don't hurry over, though; I was spammed with email, even without signing up.

-Who's not intrigued by the promise of encounters without strings, daring to get caught, or a bedroom romp with someone new?
-Before we got mired in the confines of puritanical rules of conduct, it was de riguer for men and women to have affairs.
+Who's not intrigued by the promise of no-strings-attached encounters, daring to get caught, or a bedroom romp with someone new?
+Before we got mired in the confines of puritanical rules of conduct, it was common for men and women to openly have affairs.
 High society and the poor alike were not ones to buy into morals.
-And, full disclosure here — I think that as consenting adults, we should follow what is authentic to our personal code so I am not here to count partners.
+And, full disclosure here — I think that as consenting adults, we should follow what's authentic to our personal code, so I'm not here to count partners.

 Yet, having an affair is an excuse to hide in plain sight.
-As long as you cheat you are not required to love wholly, or commit to the challenge of being enough.
-Too often, the phrase "my partner made me cheat" is used.
+As long as you cheat, you're not required to love wholly, or commit to the challenge of being enough.
+Too often, adulterers use the phrase "my partner made me cheat."
 Pardon my disbelief, but what a crock.

 What else has us scorning vows?
-The possibility of scoring better in the next encounter?
+Possibly scoring better in the next encounter?
 Or perhaps it's because many of us are reluctant to ask for what we really want in our relationships.
 When the going gets tough, the weaker link finds solace in sex with someone new or from their past.
-It is exhilirating for some to imagine screwing a stranger in a hotel room and walking out.
+It's exhilarating for some to imagine screwing a stranger in a hotel room and walking out.
 That secret keeps a smile on their faces all day, until they get home to their real lives, which they're running from.

-How you show up to take the test is your choice; are you totally prepared for all possibilites, or do you want to take the easy way out?
-A teacher can hand you the material and give instruction, but still there is nagging homework, and possible, embarassing failure.
+How you show up to take the test is your choice; are you totally prepared for all possibilities, or do you want to take the easy way out?
+A teacher can hand you the material and give instruction, but still there is nagging homework, and possible, embarrassing failure.
 Partnership demands vulnerability, and that's scary for some.
 An affair has a "Peter Pan" quality about it; all pretense all the time.
 Meeting Tinkerbell under the bush is much more sexy than growing up.
-The only thing you take home after the wild romp is the scent of secret, and the knowledge that the person you are really cheating on ... is yourself.
+The only thing you take home after the wild romp is your dark secret, and the knowledge that the person you are really cheating on ... is yourself.